 These changes have resulted in the new version of the qualification being far more useful and relevant than the old version.

-The qualification will still be mandatory for one member of the Tender evaluation team for significant projects funded by the NZ Transport Agency.
+The qualification is still mandatory for one member of the Tender Evaluation Team for significant projects funded by the NZ Transport Agency.
 Because it’s the only NZQA qualification aimed specifically at practical procurement through tenders, it will also be a valid and highly respected qualification for a wide range of industries into the future.

 We are working with Government Procurement (MBIE) personnel and other government groups to raise awareness of the value of the qualification across all of government procurement; and we hope to make more headway this year.

-We now have more than 60 procurement professionals registered for the NZQA Procurement qualification with Clever Buying; and they are already making good headway through their Unit Standards.
-The first three people have graduated with the new version of the qualification, and have provided excellent feedback on the value of their journey through achieving this qualification.
+We now have more than 100 procurement professionals registered for the NZQA Procurement qualification with Clever Buying; and they are already making good headway through their Unit Standards.
+All graduates have provided excellent feedback on the value of their journey through achieving this qualification.

-Note: If you’re one of the people currently working through your NZQA Procurement qualification, please note that the assessment fees have been paid on an annual basis.
-This means that if you take longer than a year to complete your qualification, additional assessment fees will apply.
+Note: If you’re one of the people currently working through your NZQA Procurement qualification, please note that tyou need to complete and submit at least one assignment every three months, or attend an additional training/ support day.
 It’s a great reason to keep up momentum on your assignments!
+Your personal trainer/ assessor will be on hand to help[ you or give advice at any stage.

 If you have questions about your progress through the qualification, or you would like to know more about getting qualified, please contact us.